rubenarakelyan/wackomenace.co.uk/src/content/info/uses.md

 ---
 title: What I use
 description: A list of hardware, software and services I use.
-date: 2025-03-27
+date: 2025-04-17
 ---

 My primary driver for business and pleasure is a 2022 M2 MacBook Air expanded with 16GB RAM paired with an Apple Magic Keyboard and Mouse.
 It more than adequately handles anything I throw at it development-wise.
-I also have a 5th generation iPad Air for when I don’t want/need a laptop.

 My phone is an iPhone 14.